marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

 Navigation bar
 --------------

-In the top right-hand corner, you find the main navigation bar which is always displayed in every submode.
-This allows you to switch from one submode to another and access your personal data.
+In the top right-hand corner, you find the main navigation bar which is always displayed in every mode.
+This allows you to switch from one mode to another and access your personal data.

-The currently active submode is marked by a darker shade around its symbol, here the submode **Overview**.
+The currently active mode is marked by a darker shade around its symbol, here the **Overview mode**.
 The left symbol takes you to the **Lecture mode**.
 The right symbol takes you to the **Editing mode**.
 The **Drop down menu** provides access to your personal data and your course data as well as the terms of use, the documentation, some general info on classEx and the logout button.
 You can also log out all participants currently logged into your course.

-Submode menu
+Top bar
 ------------

-The submode menu is located in the top left corner.
+The top bar is located in the top left corner.
 It is different in each submode.

-You can see the submode menu for **Overview** in the picture above.
+You can see the mode menu for **Overview** in the picture above.
 Here, you can
 - create **new folders** to organize your games
 - create **new games** that you can then design in the editing submode
 - enter the **repository** which provides access to previous results from your private games or from public games conducted by you or other classEx lecturers